 9 Ways to Give

 The Georgia United Methodist Foundation can help you make a gift to support your United Methodist church or a charity close to your heart.
 Talk with your financial advisor or estate planning attorney to decide what you want to give and how you want to give it.
-Then contact Nancy Young, GUMF Director of Planned Giving and Scholarships, at 678-708-6601 or email@example.com to complete the gift.
+Then contact Nancy Young, GUMF Vice President of Development, at 678-708-6601 or email@example.com to complete the gift.
 Here are some gift ideas to get you started.

 1) Cash: Give with a check.
 May receive an itemized deduction.*